donald-macritchie/granite_tap/README.md

 ![This is an image of the searchbar](static/screenshots/4_searchbar.png)

 - The search bar is displayed at the top of the page, always accessible to the user.
-- The when a user inputs a pice of text, the results will return any product in which the product title or description holds.
+- When a user inputs a peice of text, the results will return any product in which the product title or description holds.

 #### About Icon